CharlesAverill/Phantasia/README.md

 ## Tips
 - Pressing "escape" will unlock the mouse
 - Damge IS happening when you're battling, both to you and the monsters.
-I just haven't messed around with the UI yet.
+I just haven't messed around with the UI yet
+- The game autosaves your party's HP, EXP, and conditions at the end of each battle.
+It also saves your overworld/submap position at every step.

 ## What's Supported